distant-viewing/dvt/paper/paper.md

 documentation.
 Users can also construct custom Annotator and Aggregator objects, as described in the documentation's tutorial.

+![Example video page from the Distant Viewing Toolkit's command line video visualization applied to a short test clip.
+Users can click on the pull-down menus to select a video file and choose desired annotation type.
+Forward and backward buttons as well as a slider allow for scrolling through the frames within a particular video file.
+Hovering over an image displays the extracted metadata for each frame.](./img/dvt-view.png){ width=13.5cm }

+![Example of the overlay shown when clicking on an individual frame.
+Users can use the navigation buttons on the right to close the overlay or choose to scroll through adjacent frames.
+](./img/dvt-view-frame.png){ width=13.5cm }

 # High-level Command Line Interface

-![Example video page from the Distant Viewing Toolkit's command line video visualization applied to a short test clip.
-For each extracted frame, an annotated thumbnail, optical flow, audio tone, and spectrogram are shown along with metadata such as the start and stop time, number of detected faces, and the estimated shot length.
-Clicking on any image opens a larger version of the image.](./img/dvt-view.png){ width=13.5cm }

 The command line tools provide a fast way to get started with the toolkit.
 Designed for users with no experience programming and minimal knowledge of